lezcano/expRNN/README.md

 To optimize with orthogonal constraints we need two optimizers, one for the orthogonal parameters and one for the non orthogonal.
 We provide a convenience function called `get_parameters` that, given a model, it returns the orthogoanl (skew-symmetric in this case) and non orthogonal parameters (cf line 137 in `1_copying.py`).
 In the conext of RNNs, we noticed empirically that having the lerning rate of the non-orthogonal parameters to be 10 times that of the orthogonal parameters yields the best performance.

-Finally, we just have to use the second helper function `parametrization_trick` which effectively implements the idea described in "[Section 4.3][arxivcheap]" in a general way.
+Finally, we just have to use the second helper function `parametrization_trick` which effectively implements the idea described in [Section 4.3][arxivcheap] in a general way.
 To use it, just pass the model and the loss object after having computing the loss of your model.
 This function will return a modified loss object (cf. line 105 in `1_copying.py`).

 These are the only two things that are needed to perform optimization with orthogonal constraints in your neural network.

 ## General manifold constraints
 The framework presented in the paper "Trivializations for Gradient-Based Optimization on Manifolds" allows to put orthogonal constraints in any given manifold through the use of dynamic parametrizations.
 In order to create your own, just follow the instructions detailed at the beginning of the class `Parametrization` in the file `parametrization.py`.

 All one has to do is to implement a class that inherits from it and implements the method `retraction`.
-In the Section E of the trivializations paper we describe many different types of trivializations on different manifolds.
-That can be a good place to start looking for ideas.
+In the [Section 6.3 and Section E][arxivtriv] we describe many different types of trivializations on different manifolds, which can be a good place to look for ideas.

 We implemented a class that optimizes over the Stiefel manifold in `orthogonal.py` as an example.
 This is the class that we also use for the experiments.